CirklAI/.github/profile/README.md

 ## Nerdy stuff
 Our favorite languages (in no specific order):
 - **C++**-Really fun, and it's quite splendid for low-level code, also multithreadding is easy peasy compared to C
+- **Zig**-Fun to learn, good for high-performance and low level control with enhanced safety
 - **Kotlin**-Really, REALLY nice with the [Ktor](https://ktor.io) framework, it makes API insanely easy (also mobile apps with KMP)
 - **JS**-Absolutely terrible but also amazing
 - **TS**-JS but with types ;) (still a pain)